eudoxia0/eudoxia0.github.io/assets/content/dependency-resolution-made-simple/template.md

 [proplog]: https://en.wikipedia.org/wiki/Propositional_calculus

-1. **Syntax:** the rules for writing _logical sentences_, which are expression that can be evaluated to one of two values: true and false, just as arithmetic expressions can be evaluated to a number.
+1. **Syntax:** the rules for writing _logical sentences_.
-2. **Semantics:** the rules for evaluating logical expressions.
+2. **Semantics:** the rules for evaluating logical expressions to a truth value---true or false---just as arithmetic expressions can be evaluated to a number

 The syntax of propositional logic is simple: expressions are built up, starting from constants (true/false) and variables, by joining them through logical